davidcordeiro5/full-dapp-voting/README.md

 # Voting DApp

-This repository contains the front end to interact with the [Voting.sol](https://github.com/lecascyril/CodesSatoshi/blob/main/Voting.sol) smart contract.
+This repository contains the voting system smart contract and the front end to interact with it.
+The voting smart contract is based on [Voting.sol](https://github.com/lecascyril/CodesSatoshi/blob/main/Voting.sol), it has been modified to avoid a potential DoS Gas limit attack on the first contract version.

   ## Architecture